lluisball/godenerg/README.md

 ## Current project status:

+   - I have created this project in a hurry and out of necessity, because the charging was starting to become very poor now that autumn has arrived and I had a deficit of energy.
+I needed to monitor and imporve charging.

    - The USB interface with the inverter is fairly unstable; the firmware sometimes fails to properly respond and other times has small hipccups so anything connected continuously to the inverter has to be able to handle failure.
      The daemon takes care of watching over himself and restarts gracefully if any issues happen.
 The daemon can be left unsupervised and will self fix and restart if any problems happen.

    - Python 3 compatible.
 Just tested on Linux.
      No hope to get it tested on Mac or Windows unless someone helps with that.

    - So far tested on usb connections, whenever I get my hands on a usb to serial adapter I will test on serial connections.

    - Project in its infancy, alpha at best but already usable.

    - Charging is crude, is based in time of the day and not dynamic.
-A lot to refine in the charging process.
+A lot could be refined in the charging process.

-    - Right now CMD tool is not up to date since I am putting all energies into the daemon.
+   - Right now command line tool is not up to date since I am putting all energies into the daemon.

 ## Current inverter setup: